-A viewing distance is as much as important as buying a 4k TV, surround sound speakers, or soundproofing your home theater system.
+A viewing distance is as much as important as buying a higher resolution TV or a projector, surround sound speakers, or soundproofing your home theater system.
 It can make or ruin the theater experience.
 That’s why pay special attention to it.

 Now that you have got a good quality TV/projector screen, or you are considering buying one.
 You will have this question on your mind.
 What is the best viewing distance for a home theater screen both for projector & TV?

-The viewing distance is related to the vertical size of the screen but the picture quality plays a role.
+The viewing distance is related to the vertical size of the screen but the picture quality plays a role too.

 To apply this rule.
 If your TV or projector screen is 4k or 8k then you can simply sit from a distance that is 1.5 times the vertical screen size.
 If your 4k screen is 65 inches then you should sit at a distance of 48 inches approximately.

 Keep reading to know how to mine the vertical screen size value and calculate the viewing distance for your screen size in seconds.
 I will also answer the most important related questions.

 Viewing Distances & Screen Sizes Tables

 For your convenience, here is the comparison of each screen size with its viewing distance.